census-instrumentation/opencensus-website/codelabs/gosqlguide.md

 ## End to end code
 Duration: 0:04

 And now to examine the exported traces, let's make a simple name registry app.
-For simplicitly, we use a sqlite3 database.
+For simplicity, we use a sqlite3 database.
 Place the following code in `main.go`.
 Save and close the file.
 ```go
 package main